Codecademy/docs/content/ai/concepts/neural-networks/terms/artificial-neural-networks/artificial-neural-networks.md

 ### ANN

 - Neural networks are the core of machine learning algorithms.
 A neural network is trained on specific datasets from which it extracts the information and passes it through different layers searching for patterns.
-- Once a neural networks is trained on a dataset it can start to encounter new scenarios and start making predictions based off that previous dataset.
+- Once a neural network is trained on a dataset it can start to encounter new scenarios and start making predictions based off that previous dataset.